LearningRegistry/LearningRegistry/docs/spec/Mgmt_Admin_and_Discovery_Services/index.rst

 ========================================================================================================
-Management, Administrative and Discovery Services: Learning Registry Technical Specification V MS:0.49.0
+Management, Administrative and Discovery Services: Learning Registry Technical Specification V MS:0.50.1
 ========================================================================================================

-Draft in Progress.
+.. include:: ../stability.txt

 See the `Change Log`_ for links to prior stable versions.